DUNE-DAQ/appmodel/docs/README.md

 contain **ReadoutGroups**.
 The `generate_modules()` method will generate a **DataReader** and set of **DataLinkHandlers** for each **ReadoutGroup** plus a single **TPHandler**.
-The modules are created accoriding to the configuration given by the data_reader, link_handler and tp_handler relationships respectively.
+The modules are created according to the configuration given by the data_reader, link_handler and tp_handler relationships respectively.
 Connections between pairs of modules are configured according to the queue_rules relationship inherited from **SmartDaqApplication**.